Open a project

 • Find a project—Type a text string in the search box to find projects that include the string in their name.
 Only the list of recent projects is searched.

-• Pin a project—Hover over a project and click Pin Pin above the modification date to pin the project to the top of the list.
+• Pin a project—Hover over a project and click Pin Pin above the access date to pin the project to the top of the list.

 • Remove a project—Right-click a project and click Remove Project From List Remove Project From List.
 If you try to open a project that no longer exists at the path shown, ArcGIS Pro prompts you to remove it from the list.